 Anyone can make an application, irrespective of who owns the land or buildings concerned.
 However, if you are not the owner, or if you have only part-ownership, you have to inform the owner or those who share ownership, including any leaseholder whose lease still has seven or more years to run, and any agricultural tenant.

 Decide what type of application you need to make.
 In most cases this will be a full application but there are a few circumstances when you may want to make an outline application - for example, if you want to see what the council thinks of the building work you intend to carry out before you go to the trouble of making detailed drawings (but you will still need to submit details at a later stage).
 You can apply for pre-application advice from our planning department.

 Once you are sure which type of application you need to make for planning permission, then there are two ways to apply:

 In both instances, paper or online, we require certain statutory information in order for the application to be registered as valid.
-This in most cases includes a Planning Fee - Planning Fees (opens in a new window) .
+This in most cases includes a Planning Fee.
+Read more about the cost of planning applications (opens in a new window).

 You apply to the Council's Development Control Service for planning permission.
 Planning applications are decided in line with the North Dorset local planning policy unless there are very good reasons not to do so.
 Points that will be considered include the following:

 - Number, size, layout, siting and external appearance of buildings

 - Proposed means of access, landscaping and impact on the neighbourhood

 - Availability of infrastructure, such as roads and water supply